yogesh-studypad/cocos-docs/manual/studio/v4/chapter3/Extend/CustomExport/en.md

 #Customizing Exported Data Formats#

 By default you can export data from Cocos Studio to other formats, including CSB, JSON and Lua.
-You can also customize export formats by implementing the following interface: `CocoStudio.Projects.IGameProjectSerializer`.
-For more information, see the description of
+You can also customize export formats by implementing the following interface: `CocoStudio.Projects.IGameProjectSerializer`.  (or after Cocos v2.3.3 the interface is `CocoStudio.Projects.IGameFileSerializer` . ) For more information, see the description of `CustomSerializer` in Samples.
-"CustomSerializer" in Samples.

 Interface Description:

     [TypeExtensionPoint]
-    public interface IGameProjectSerializer
+	// or in version 2.3.3, it's IGameFileSerializer public interface IGameProjectSerializer
     {

         string ID { get; }

         string Label { get; }

-        string Serialize(PublishInfo info, IProjectFile projFile);
+	// or in verison 2.3.3, the second parameter is GameFile gameFile string Serialize(PublishInfo info, IProjectFile projFile);

         void ContextInitialize(PublishInfo publishInfo);